STRIDES/NIHCloudLabAzure/docs/compare_gen_ai_offerings.md

 ## Comparison of Generative AI Offerings across Cloud Service Providers

+This guide is meant to give a short overview of the interfaces, service offerings, and 'out of the box' models offered by each CSP.
+In most cases, fine-tuning the latest models is redundant and you will be better served by strategic prompt engineering, but, if you want to re-train/fine-tune models or create custom models, we have Cloud Lab tutorials to walk you through it and do not highlight those services here.

 ### Azure
 Azure offers Gen AI services through the Azure OpenAI Service.